darkarp/chromepass/README.md

 ### Features:

 	1. Grabs Google Chrome saved passwords and decrypts them.
 	2. Sends these passwords to the attacker, saving it on a text file, via HTTP (Passwords are saved in the same directory as the Client launched by the attacker)
+	3. Option of having a fake Error Message appear

 Victim will open the server and all the Google Chrome Passwords will be sent to the attacker remotely and saved as a text file on the attacker's computer.
 The connection is done by reverse-http.